Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 - - -

 ### Translating arithmetic-logical expressions into stack commands

+Arithmetic and boolean expressions can be represented and evaluated by elementary operations on a stack.

 In a stack machine, the generic binary operation `x op y` is carried out as follows:
 1. The operands `x` and `y` are popped off the stack.
 2. The value of `x op y` is computed